asplendidday/ACbus/README.md

 # ACbus

-Pebble app to retrieve ASEAG bus schedules.
+App for the Pebble smartwatch to retrieve ASEAG bus schedules.
 (ASEAG is the local bus service in Aachen, Germany.)

 ![Photo of bus stop list](photo.jpg)
 ![Emu screenshot with bus list](mockup1.jpg)